Belagir/lisilisk/README.md

 Lisilisk is a work in progress.
 It is a collection of functions that streamline some OpenGL actions.

+There is supposed to be four layers to the project :

+1. *OpenGL* + *SDL2* as the basic target-specific layer ;
+2. My own "unstandard" library, a separate project that provides utilities ;
+3. The "3dful" layer, that implements unit operations for the engine ;
+4. The Lisilisk implementation (doesn't exist yet) that imposes its paradigm to the user in exchange for a simpler interface.

 ## TODO list

 So much to do, so many other projects calling my name.